 Each hubCo provides the public sector with a mechanism to deliver and manage buildings more effectively, with continuous improvement leading to better value.

-Collectively, the hubCos are developing and delivering a diverse pipeline of best-value, award-winning community infrastructure, currently valued at more than £2bn which is anticipated to grow to over £3bn in the coming years.
+Collectively, the hubCos are developing and delivering a diverse pipeline of best-value, award-winning community infrastructure, with the programme currently valued at a little over £4bn.

 This value of construction work is supporting many thousands of full-time jobs as well as creating many graduate and apprenticeship appointments and training positions, such as Laura Wilson at BAM.